christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 2.2 The Myth of a Jewish People

 All jewish history was made up.
 Their religion was Celtic Druidism that was Hellenized at the Library of Alexandria and then combined with the Divine Julius cult.
-So, ancient judaism (before Rabbi Akiva) was a syncretic attempt by the Alexandrians and then Romans to pacify the jews (who were then Celts) [^25].
+So, ancient judaism (up to Rabbi Akiva) was a syncretic attempt by the Alexandrians and then Romans to pacify the jews (who were then Celts) [^25].

 #### 2.2.1 Alexandria